philou/philou.github.com/_posts/2023-11-07-the-secrets-of-tech-coaching-better-communication-skill.markdown

 - Remote pairing makes us aware of how we communicate and allows us to improve on our flaws. #technical #agileCoaching #communication #teamwork #remoteWork #pairProgramming
 - #nonViolentCommunication is a straightforward idea that takes years to master.
 Yet, the sooner you start this path, the better. #technical #agileCoaching #communication #teamwork
 - Collaborative design is a way to do just enough design up-front in a few days. #technical #agileCoaching #communication #teamwork #facilitation #softwareDesign #eventStorming
-- "You can also start sketch-noting right now: you only need a pad and a pencil" #technical #agileCoaching #communication #teamwork #noteTaking #sketchNoting
+- "You can also start sketch-noting right now: you only need a pad and a pencil #technical #agileCoaching #communication #teamwork #noteTaking #sketchNoting"
 - As a coach, mobbing has proven much more time-effective than pairing. #technical #agileCoaching #communication #teamwork #mobProgramming
-- "Mobbing will test many of your communication and collaboration skills: listening, facilitation, self-awareness, negotiation, collaborative design..." #technical #agileCoaching #communication #teamwork #mobProgramming
+- "Mobbing will test many of your communication and collaboration skills: listening, facilitation, self-awareness, negotiation, collaborative design... #technical #agileCoaching #communication #teamwork #mobProgramming"
 - Public speaking is also an occasion to get out of our comfort zones and master stress. #technical #agileCoaching #communication #teamwork #publicSpeaking
 - Conflicts tend to shut our neocortex off and trigger our reptilian brain to freeze, fight, or flee.
 Regular real-world conflict practice taught me to deal with difficult situations more peacefully. #technical #agileCoaching #communication #teamwork #verbalAikido #conflictResolution
 - How can we give valuable reviews while keeping the author's intrinsic motivation? #technical #agileCoaching #communication #teamwork #codeReviews